veaba/tensorflow-docs/docs/tf.compat/v1/tpu/experimental/AdagradParameters.md

 ```
 Optimization parameters for Adagrad.
 #### Args:
-- learning_rate: used for updating embedding table.
+- `learning_rate`: used for updating embedding table.
-- initial_accumulator: initial accumulator for Adagrad.
+- `initial_accumulator`: initial accumulator for Adagrad.
-- use_gradient_accumulation: setting this to False makes embedding gradients calculation less accurate but faster.
-Please see optimization_parameters.proto for details. for details.
+- `use_gradient_accumulation`: setting this to `False` makes embedding gradients calculation less accurate but faster.
+Please see `optimization_parameters.proto` for details. for details.
-- clip_weight_min: the minimum value to clip by; None means -infinity.
+- `clip_weight_min`: the minimum value to clip by; None means -infinity.
-- clip_weight_max: the maximum value to clip by; None means +infinity.
+- `clip_weight_max`: the maximum value to clip by; None means +infinity.